Strongly stable ideals and Hilbert polynomials: Hilbert polynomials

 \begin{gotzmannReg} The regularity of a saturated ideal $I \subset \KK[\xx]$ with Hilbert polynomial $p(t)$ is at most $r$, where $r$ is the number of terms in the decomposition \eqref{eq:gotzmannDec} and it is called \emph{Gotzmann number} of $p(t)$. \end{gotzmannReg}

 \begin{example} The package \emph{StronglyStableIdeals} provides the method \texttt{isHilbertPolynomial} to determine if a numerical polynomial is a Hilbert polynomial.

 Gotzmann's and Macaulay's decompositions of a Hilbert polynomial can be computed with the methods \texttt{gotzmannDecomposition} and \texttt{macaulayDecomposition}.
-These methods returns the list of the terms of the decomposition.
+These methods return the list of terms in the decompositions.
 The summand $\binom{t+e}{c}$ is constructed with the command \texttt{projectiveHilbertPolynomial(c,c-e)}.